SamAg19/EtherWills/README.md

 ##       2. After logging out, please wait for 5-10 seconds before clicking on the login button

 To deploy the contract, copy the contracts over to remix-ide and deploy only WillStorage on the Matic Alpha-Mainnet from MetaMask.
 Copy the contract address and update the address on [line 4 of wills.js](/pages/wills.js)

 Make sure to have some matic ETH.
-Add matic ETH to your account from https://faucet.matic.network/
+Add matic ETH to your account from https://faucet.matic.network/ and select network Alpha